Stand up Kayak Fishing- When Is It Possible, And Why Is It Important?

 fishing rod in one hand or both hands, and there's a good size fish

-the end of your line?
+dangling at the end of your line?

 Obviously, this doesn't make much sense, and it's another example that